juclesaint17/data-collection-pipeline487/README.md

         return site_nav_list

-This method select all available navigation pages links and store them in a list.
+This method select all available navigations pages links and store them in a list.

 After implementing the code,we create a python file named main.py
 >from utils.Scrapper import Scrapper